 Please note that there is no Erasmus Mundus scholarships available anymore.
 However, enrolled students may apply to Erasmus + scholarships.

 The admission requirements are the following:

-- A Bachelor’s or equivalent degree (180 ECTS) in economics.
+- A Bachelor’s or equivalent degree (180 ECTS) in economics for the 2-year programme.
 Candidates who plan to graduate by 31st July will be provisionally accepted and will be required to provide copies of their degree certificates by the 31st August.
 For Non-European applicants, the degree must be obtained and sent before the 15th of July.
 Students with academic backgrounds other than economics (political science, law, international relations, business administration) may be considered provided applicants can prove they have validated the equivalent of 24 ECTS in economics and 6 ECTS in statistics/econometrics/mathematics.

 - A good level in English, in particular minimum and recent test scores with TOEFL (Computerbased: 237; Paper version: 580; Internet version: 92 or above), IELTS (6.5); Cambridge Proficiency Examination (C), Cambridge Advanced English Test (B), CERF (B2).
 Knowledge of French, Italian or German is not mandatory, but is taken into account.
 Those students concerned must provide official proof of their language skills (foreign language diploma or DIALANG European test).
 A Graduate Record Examination (GRE) General Test score (not mandatory) of at least 450 for verbal reasoning, 4.1 for analytical writing, and 650 for quantitative reasoning.

 - A clear motivation for the field and for international studies.

 - Same requirements for the 1-year programme but with a Master’s or equivalent 4-year degree (minimum 240 ECTS).